Breaking Down the Chargeback Process: A Step-By-Step Guide

 Chargeback Process Pro Tip

 Maintain an open dialogue with the bank throughout the chargeback process.
 Always be willing to reach a settlement with the cardholder if possible.
-The chargeback arbitration process is a last resort for a reason.
+There’s a reason why the chargeback arbitration process is considered a last resort: it’s a headache for everyone involved.

 Merchant Challenge